RoboticAssistant/Audio_Processing_catkin_ws/README.md

 We are implementing threading based application to avoid delays in the functionality.
-We’ll have 3 threads in our main application which are as follows:-
+Weâ€™ll have 4 threads in our main application which are as follows:-

 Thread 1: (Hearing Thread)